benrayfield/wikibinator101/README.md

 --- below is disorganized text which lead to this... ---

+The below text is easier to understand if you view it in github "raw" or a plain text viewer, instead of as html which turns newlines into spaces...

 TODO examples of java code of how to use N as treemap to get functions,